nditech/apollo/README.md

 The secret key contains a random string of characters, numbers and symbols and is used internally for signing and encrypting cookies and other security-related tokens.
 Best security practice requires that you set the value to a random value before starting the containers.
 Note that if this value is changed after the application is already fully configured, then user logins will stop working as the application would not be able to decrypt stored passwords.
 So this should remain the same throughout the lifetime of the application.
 This is a compulsory configuration option.

-**SSL_REQUIRED**
+**PREFERRED_URL_SCHEME**
-(e.g. False)
+(e.g. http or https)

 This parameter determines whether the application server will explicitly check if all requests are being served over a secure (https) connection.
-By setting this value to True, you effectively turn this check on and all connections must be secure before access is granted.
+By setting this value to https, you effectively turn this check on and all connections must be secure before access is granted.

 **TIMEZONE**